Do Banner Ads Actually Work?

 How will your decision change if: You were to look at the data on the right side of the table (known as post-click data): Engagement and Conversion?

-Users that come from Advertiser B show more interest and are more engaged as seen in Higher Ave Session duration and Higher ER%.
+Users that come from Advertiser B show more interest and are more engaged as seen in Higher Ave Engaged Session and Higher ER%.
 There’s a conversion, i.e. a user filled out a form with their contact info.
 [To fully examine the depth of this conversion, a Sales Rep needs to follow up with this contact to obtain more info].

 How will your decision change if: this data reflects only one month performance?
 What if this data reflects 6 months performance?

-Short-term data is unable to show a trend, it reflects performance for just one specific month or 2-3 months considering what’s going on in the environment: seasonality, political landscape, major congresses or new clinical data/research, etc.,.
-If your ad that runs in December (during the holidays) it may have a very different performance compared to February, but you can’t make a conclusion and make changes to your media plan based on this one month of data.
+Short-term data is unable to show a trend, it reflects performance for just one specific month or 2-3 months considering what’s going on in the environment: seasonality, political landscape, major congresses or new clinical data/research, etc. If your ad that runs in December (during the holidays) it may have a very different performance compared to February, but you can’t make a conclusion and make changes to your media plan based on this one month of data.
 Therefore, it is important to run banner ads for a minimum of 6 months to be able to understand the impact.
 Ideally, I’d recommend running banner ads for at least a year with a specific vendor to be able to gauge performance trend.

 Final Takeaway